woodrush/lambda-8cc/details.md

 lambda-8cc is a port of [8cc](https://github.com/rui314/8cc) written by [Rui Ueyama](https://github.com/rui314) to lambda calculus, written in C. lambda-8cc is made by running 8cc on LambdaVM.
 To do this, I modified the [ELVM](https://github.com/shinh/elvm) infrastrucuture written by [Shinichiro Hamaji](https://github.com/shinh) to compile C to a lambda calculus term compatible with LambdaVM.

+For more information on LambdaVM, please see the [LambdaVM repo](https://github.com/woodrush/lambdavm).

 ## Programming in Lambda Calculus